-Quality, Currency, Availability of Textbooks and Other Instructional Materials (School Year 2023-24)
+Quality, Currency, Availability of Textbooks and Other Instructional Materials (School Year 2024-25)

-Year and month in which the data were collected: November 2023
+Year and month in which the data were collected: December 2024

-Subject Textbooks and Other Instructional Materials/year of Adoption From Most Recent Adoption?
-Percent Students Lacking Own Assigned Copy Reading/Language Arts National Geographic Learning/Cengage Learning Reach for Reading Yes 0 Year of Adoption: 2021 Mathematics Illustrative Mathematics Supplemental: Mindset Mathematics Year of Adoption:2022 Yes 0 Science Teacher-created materials that incorporate Next Generation Science Standards, (NGSS) and integrate Foss Science when it aligns with student interest.
+Subject List of Textbooks and Other Instructional Materials/Indicate if from Most Recent Adoption/Year of Adoption Percent Students Lacking Own Assigned Copy Reading/Language Arts National Geographic Learning/Cengage Learning Reach for Reading Year of Adoption: 2021 0 Mathematics Illustrative Mathematics Supplemental: Mindset Mathematics Year of Adoption: 2022 0 Science Teacher-created materials that incorporate Next Generation Science Standards, (NGSS) and integrate Foss Science, when it aligns with student interest.
 Lemelson-MIT invention education curriculum is an additional supplemental curriculum resource to support our STEM focus.
 Science curriculum goals are also supported by our school-wide science fair for all grades TK-6.
-Year of Adoption: 2023 Yes 0 History-Social Science Curriculum in grades TK-6th are designed and implemented by the teacher following the California Common Core Standards.
+Year of Adoption: 2023 0 History-Social Science Curriculum in grades TK-6th are designed and implemented by the teacher following the California Common Core Standards.
 SVA's ELA curriculum (Reach for Reading/Nat Geo) integrates history and social science, and teachers extend and elaborate based on student interest and development in grades 3-6.
-Students have access to NewsELA so teachers can incorporate current events and critical thinking skills in our mixed-age, multilevel classrooms.
-Year of Adoption: 2021 Yes 0 Foreign Language 0 Health Mental and Physical Health and Wellness are integrated with other courses throughout the day such as SEL and Playworks.
-PlayWorks is led by credentialed teachers and support staff during various times throughout the day (varies by grade level) in alignment with CA standards for physical fitness.
-Yes 0
+Students have access to NewsELA so teachers can incorporate current events and critical thinking skills in our mixed-age, multi-level classrooms.
+Year of Adoption: 2021 0 Foreign Language Not applicable 0 Health Mental and Physical Health and Wellness are integrated with other courses throughout the day such as our SEL program, CharacterStrong and Playworks.CharacterStrong is led by the school counselor and teachers, and PlayWorks is led by credentialed teachers and support staff 0

-Subject Textbooks and Other Instructional Materials/year of Adoption Year of Adoption: 2022 From Most Recent Adoption?
-Percent Students Lacking Own Assigned Copy Social Emotional Learning Curriculum: CharacterStrong: Researched Based Social Emotional Learning and Character Education Curriculum Year of Adoption: 2023 Visual and Performing Arts Visual and performing arts are integrated across the curriculum.
-0 Science Lab Eqpmt (Grades 9-12) N/A N/A 0
+Subject List of Textbooks and Other Instructional Materials/Indicate if from Most Recent Adoption/Year of Adoption Percent Students Lacking Own Assigned Copy during various times throughout the day (varies by grade level) in alignment with CA standards for physical fitness.
+Year of Adoption: 2022 CharacterStrong: Researched Based Social Emotional Learning and Character Education Curriculum that achieved the prestigious CASEL designation for SEL.
+Year of Adoption: 2023 Visual and Performing Arts Visual and performing arts are integrated across the curriculum.
+0 Science Lab Eqpmt (Grades 9-12) N/A 0